Manouso/mini-projects/neural-network-numpy/README.md

 The model achieves high accuracy on the make_circles dataset, demonstrating the effectiveness of the implementation.
 The decision boundary visualization shows how the neural network learns to separate the concentric circles.

-## Model Evaluation and Limitations

-**Note on Overfitting**: While the model achieves high training accuracy (typically 98%+), it may be overfitting to the training data.
-This is common in small neural networks trained on synthetic datasets without proper validation splits or regularization.
-The model memorizes the training patterns rather than learning generalizable features.

 ### Suggestions for Improved Generalization

 To minimize loss while maintaining accuracy in future projects: